 “What is a C-type print?”
 This is a question that we get asked regularly.
 A traditional C-type print is a colour print made in a darkroom on light sensitive paper using a chromogenic process.
 The light from an enlarger bulb passes through a colour negative and then through a lens.
 The lens being used to focus the image on the paper, which is normally held in place using a baseboard easel.
 Our Digital C-type prints use exactly the same process, the only difference being in the exposure method.
 Instead of using an enlarger bulb the digital information is exposed using a red, green and a blue light source.
 These are either lasers or LED light sources.

-At Digitalab we use a Lightjet printer (for large prints up to 2.4 x 1.2 metres in size) and High Definition Noritsu minilabs, both systems use RGB lasers.
+At Digitalab we use a Chromira printer (for large prints up to 2.4 x 1.2 metres in size) and High Definition Noritsu minilabs, the Chromira uses LEDs, whereas the Nortisu printers use RGB lasers.
 So with digital C types you get the best of both worlds… the extra control that the digital editing provides and the superior quality of traditional photographic prints.

 The light sensitive C type process is a continuous tone process, all the colours are contained within the emulsion layers as described above.
 This produces a print with better graduated tones (avoiding banding) and with greater depth of colour.
 A digital C-type also has shows more shadow and highlight detail to those of an inkjet/Giclee print which is made up of dots.